pkp/pkp-docs/admin-guide/3.3/en/email.md

 ---
 # Email

-This chapter explains how emails are sent in OJS, OMP, and OCS; the configuration options that are available; and how to troubleshoot email issues.
+This chapter explains how emails are sent in OJS, OMP, and OPS; the configuration options that are available; and how to troubleshoot email issues.

 Mail in PKP software applications uses [the PHPMailer library](https://github.com/PHPMailer/PHPMailer).
 You can find out more about PHPMailer on [their wiki](https://github.com/PHPMailer/PHPMailer/wiki).
 Other code related to mail can be found in [the pkp-lib mail class](https://github.com/pkp/pkp-lib/tree/main/classes/mail).